playfulprogramming/playfulprogramming/content/crutchcorn/posts/what-are-uuids/index.md

 Oftentimes, in computer programming, you'll find yourself needing a way to give a unique identifier to a digital asset.
 For example, items such as books in your "to read" digital bookshelf, computers on your network, or rows in your database need a quick and easy way to access them.
 This is typically done with a distinct ID for each item.

-If you've done much research on this problem, you'll likely have heard of a "universally unique identifier" (UUID) or "globally unique identifier" (GUID); a way to generate IDs for these assets quickly.
+If you've done much research on this problem, you'll likely have heard of a "[universally unique identifier (UUID)](pfp-snitip:#uuid)" or "globally unique identifier" (GUID); a way to generate IDs for these assets quickly.
 After all, UUID usage is wide-reaching in the software industry.

 While it's good to recognize popular technologies, a few questions remain: